 Game Preview: Bears at Penguins, 7:05 PM

-Tonight, the Hershey Bears face-off with the Wilkes-Barre/Scranton Penguins for the ninth time in 2019-20.
-Hershey enters with a 5-2-0-1 record in their current season-series against the Baby Pens.
+Tonight, the Hershey Bears and Wilkes-Barre/Scranton Penguins meet for the seventh of 12 meetings in 2019-20.
+Hershey enters with a 3-2-0-1 record in the season-series against the Baby Pens.

 LAST TIME OUT:

 The Hershey Bears are back in action after dropping a tight, 2-1 decision on Wednesday night to the Hartford Wolf Pack at Giant Center.
 Boo Nieves struck first for opposing Hartford at 18:26 of the first period, answered by Philippe Maillet at 15:59 of the second frame.
 With under a minute remaining, Vinni Lettieri beat Vitek Vanecek five-hole for his 14th goal of the season to lift Hartford.
 The Penguins were also in action on Wednesday night, and yielded a six spot in a 6-3 defeat to the Charlotte Checkers.
 Cole Cassels scored his first goal as a Penguin at 13:10 of the first period.
 Wilkes-Barre/Scranton also received goals from Anthony Angello and Adam Johnson in the loss.